madanmx/MAXIV2025-Data-processing-for-Beginners/README.md

 Get into the directory where you want to process the data;
-Fox example the eneral path for offiline data users is  /gpfs/offline1/visitors/micromax/Enter the .h5 path here/ 'cd /gpfs/offline1/visitors/micromax/Enter the .h5 path here/'
+Fox example the eneral path for offiline data users is  /gpfs/offline1/visitors/micromax/Enter the .h5 path here/ `/gpfs/offline1/visitors/micromax/Enter the .h5 path here/`